tismith/device-checkout-rs/README.md

 # device-checkout-rs [![Build Status](https://travis-ci.org/tismith/device-checkout-rs.svg?branch=master)](https://travis-ci.org/tismith/device-checkout-rs)

 Reimplementation of https://github.com/tismith/deviceCheckout in rust.

-Still a work in progress.
+Basically complete now.
+The HTTP API endpoints could use some more breadth, but the form based web ui is functional.

 Since this is using `rocket` for the web framework, we need to use rust nightly.
 So to set the compiler stream for this project, do: